Culham station in model form

 Whilst it has long been demolished, there are enough photographs to give an idea what this building looked like.
 The building was originally provided with a flattish overall lead roof which can be seen in various older photographs and drawings.
 Sometime prior to the late 1950's this was replaced with a corrugated tin roof with a slightly steeper pitch.
 Both options are included in our construction sheets.

-Originally consisting of an open central waiting area with a Ladies' Cloakroom at the Didcot end and a Gents' at the other it differed from that illustrated in the drawings from 1843 as available from the Network Rail Corporate Archive.
+Originally consisting of an open central waiting area with a Porter's Room at the Didcot end and a Gents' at the other it differed from that illustrated in the drawings from 1843 as available from the Network Rail Corporate Archive.
 A more accurate picture is given by their 'As Existing' drawings from 1935 which show the central portion to have been infilled with a wooden wall above a stone course.
 Incorperating two windows and a double entrance door this formed an enclosed waiting room which presumably, even when open, always had a fireplace as there are two chimney pots on the chimney stack.
-The other fireplace would have served the Ladies' cloakroom, gentlemen not being afforded such comfort.
+The other fireplace would have served the Porter's Room.

 Our model is therefore a 'best guess', given the limited reference material available.
 We are however pleased with the finished result.